mirzapolat/attendly/README.md

 - Device fingerprinting to limit duplicate check-ins per event.
 - Event on/off controls for live attendance windows.
 - Moderator links with limited access and privacy controls for attendee data.
+- Excuse links so attendees can self-mark as excused.
 - Seasons for grouping events and analytics dashboards.
+- Name conflict resolution to keep member records clean.
+- Drag-and-drop event assignment to seasons.
 - CSV export/import for attendance records.
 - Theme color personalization and account deletion flow.